J. Howard Pew: Athabasca Oil Sands

 In a 2013 address to the Canadian Association of Lifelong Learners, Peter McKenzie-Brown of the Petroleum History Society listed industrialist J. Howard Pew as one of the six visionaries who built the oil sands, along with chemist Karl Clark; Premier Ernest Manning; US corporate executive Frank Spragins; Premier Peter Lougheed; and Suncor's former chairman and CEO Rick George.

 With Pew's support, in 1962 Sun Oil's majority-owned subsidiary, Great Canadian Oil Sands (GCOS), filed an application for a commercial oil sands project in Canada – the first ever constructed.
 In 1967, Pew told his audience at opening ceremonies for the Great Canadian Oil Sands plant that "No nation can long be secure in this atomic age unless it be amply supplied with petroleum...
 It is the considered opinion of our group that if the North American continent is to produce the oil to meet its requirements in the years ahead, oil from the Athabasca area must of necessity play an important role."
 Today, GCOS is known as the Suncor oilsands plant.

 He was awarded the Vermilye Medal in 1950.

+Personal life

+Pew married Helen Jennings Thompson.
+She died in 1963.
+They had a son, George T. Pew, and two daughters.

 J. Howard Pew died in Ardmore, Pennsylvania, on November 27, 1971.

 Philanthropy

 With his siblings, Pew was a co-founder of The Pew Charitable Trusts.
 J. Howard Pew also donated the funds for the J. Howard Pew Freedom Trust in 1957.
 Pew provided early funding to support Gordon-Conwell Theological Seminary in Massachusetts, working closely with Billy Graham and Harold Ockenga.
-Pew also donated to various other organizations, including the Foundation for Economic Education, American Liberty League and Barry Goldwater presidential campaign, 1964.
+Pew also donated to various other organizations, including the Foundation for Economic Education, American Liberty League, James W. Fifield Jr.'s Spiritual Mobilitzation religious-political organization, and Barry Goldwater presidential campaign, 1964.
 Pew also made a one-time $1000 gift to the Liberty Lobby.

+Although Pew denied being a member of the John Birch Society, he was listed a member of the editorial advisory board of the group's publication, American Opinion, and as a stockholder of Robert Welch, Inc., the group's publishing arm.